| | Because in our 12 months in government we set an

 must be realised if we are to boost rural incomes and, in particular,

 improve the quality of life of indigenous people in rural areas.
+Yet, successive governments since independence have

 failed to come up with an enlightened policy on land, hiding behind the